 As I ate my charcoal-grilled fish — stuffed with shrimp and squid, because why choose? — the staff members packed up takeaway meals for other customers.
 I watched, quickly determining that the blended drinks were popular.
 But when I asked to see the menu again, hoping to choose one for myself, a server got a glimmer in his eye.
 From that point on, anytime there was a little too much drink to fit in someone’s to-go cup, I’d get a free sample from what was leftover.
 I never did get a chance to pay for a full-sized glass.

 My total, with tax and 12% mandatory service charge, was 140 Egyptian pounds, or about US $9.
-As you may imagine, my servers left with an extra tip.
+As you may imagine, my servers also earned an extra generous tip.

-Eventually, I left the city to head back to my hotel and meet up with my sister who would be done with her dive by this point.
+Eventually, I left the city to head back to my hotel and meet up with my sister after her dive

 “So was it a dump like they said?” she wondered.